agapow/bioscripts.convert/README.txt

   -h, --help            show this help message and exit -i FORMAT, --input-format=FORMAT
                         The format of the input biosequence files.
 If not supplied, this will be inferred from the extension of the files.
   -e EXTENSION, --output-extension=EXTENSION
                         The extension of the output biosequence files.
 If not supplied, this will be inferred from the output format.
+  -t TYPE, --seqtype=TYPE
+                        The type of sequence (dna or protein) being converted.
+                        Often this can be inferred from the input file, but sometimes must be explicitly set.

-FORMAT must be one of 'clustal', 'fasta', 'genbank', 'nexus', 'phd', 'phylip', 'qual', 'stockholm'.
+FORMAT must be one of clustal, fasta, genbank, nexus, phd, phylip, qual, stockholm, tab.
 The input formats inferred from extensions are clustal ('.aln'), genbank ('.genbank'), nexus ('.nxs'), nexus ('.nexus'), phylip ('.phylip'), stockholm ('.sth'), phd ('.phd'), qual ('.qual'), phylip ('.phy'), clustal ('.clustal'), genbank ('.gb'), tab ('.tab'), fasta